Maryland Appellate Lawyer

 Maryland and federal courts allow people to represent themselves in appeals cases.
 But a successful appeal requires following very technical court rules and procedures as well as having expert knowledge of the area of law.
 Appellate work is so specialized and time-consuming that many attorneys will find another lawyer to handle an appeal instead of doing it themselves.
 Your appeal may be delayed or dismissed due to mistakes.

 If you are considering appealing a court’s decision, talk to Lusk Law, LLC.
 Our legal team has successfully represented clients in the appeals process, including cases presented to the state’s two highest courts.
 Schedule a consultation today by calling us at 443-535-9715.

 Maryland has five types of courts.
 The three lower courts have branches in each county and in Baltimore City, and the courts are organized as follows:

 - District Court – This court handles landlord-tenant disputes, traffic infractions, domestic violence, small claims of less than $5,000, and civil suits where less than $30,000 is in dispute.

 - Orphans’ Court – Judges hear cases involving wills, estates, probate matters, and some guardianship cases.

-The Importance of Procedure
+The Importance of Procedure in an Appellate Case

 A higher court can’t “overturn” a lower court’s decision.
 But it can take any of the following actions when it reviews a case: